Igalia/ref-cpp/milestones/m5/externref-in-llvm.md

 define %externref @bar() {
   %1 = alloca %indirect_externref
   %2 = call %externref @foo()

+  ; Intern the raw externref %2 to the externref table.
   %3 = call i32 @externref_alloca()
   call @externref_store(%3, %2)

+  ; Treat the index into the externref table as a pointer.
+  ; This is the visible-to-C value of the externref.
   %4 = bitcast i32 %3 to %indirect_externref

-  store %indirect_externref %4, %indirect_externref* %1
+  ; Since clang put this local on the stack, write it there. store %indirect_externref %4, %indirect_externref* %1

+  ; To reference the local, load it from the stack.
   %5 = load %indirect_externref, %indirect_externref* %1

+  ; In this example, functions take and return raw externref ; values, so strip the indirection, freeing the table slot.
   %6 = bitcast %indirect_externref %5 to i32
   %7 = call @externref_load(%6)
   call @externref_freea()

   ret %externref %7
 }
 ```